AndrewEllis93/Print-Tuning-Guide/README.md

 - Ensure your Z seam is not set to "random".
 - Dry your filament.
 This can be caused be moisture turning to steam and popping.
+    - Extrude in midair.
+Watch and listen.
+Depending just how wet your filament is, you may hear popping noises and see steam.
 ## Repeating Patterns in Extrusion (BMG Clockwork)

 The left cube shows this pattern.
 The right cube is normal.